Allegro-FM-CAT/Allergo-FM-application-for-materials-property/README.md

 - Lattice parameter prediction with MACE and UMA models for Tobermorite structure

 ## 5. Future work and next steps
-- calcualate remaining properties for Ni and tobermorite structures.
+- Calcualate remaining properties for Ni and tobermorite structures.
+- Validate models results with DFT/experimental results and do comparative analysis between models.
-- Apply  (LoRA)[https://arxiv.org/abs/2106.09685] fine tuning methodfor one or two foundation models to Ni and tobermorite.
+- Apply [LoRA](https://arxiv.org/abs/2106.09685) fine tuning methodfor one or two foundation models for specific tasks.
--
--